magnusjyrkkanen/battleship/README.md

 ## What next?

-Refactor code.
+Refactor code
 * Simplify large and complicated methods.

-Adding more features to the game.
+Adding more features to the game
 * Option for multiple battleships with different sizes.
 * Board size and number of turns to vary according to number of ships.
 * More statistics of past games.

 Testing
 * Adding tests everywhere where they are sensible.
 * Modidify existing code to be testable.